clj-pdf/clj-pdf/README.md

 metadata:

+* :header a vector containing one or more row vectors (of the same format as normal table rows) that will be used as the header for the table
+* :footer same as :header, but for footer rows
 * :background-color `[r g b]`
 * :spacing-before number spacing before the table
 * :spacing-after number spacing after the table